CHARTER OF THE ASSOCIATION FOR EVALUATION AND ACCREDITATION OF ENGINEERING PROGRAMS

-Members may terminate their membership any time by resigning in writing.
+Members may terminate their membership at any time by submitting their resignation in writing.
 As soon as the Executive Board receives the petition for resignation, the termination shall be considered final.
 However, membership termination does not terminate any accumulated debts of the member to the association.
 No debt collection shall be pursued in case of termination due to death.

 ARTICLE 6 Dismissal from Membership

-The membership of persons no longer eligible under the terms of law and this charter shall be terminated upon the decision of the Executive Board.
+The membership of persons who are no longer eligible under the terms of law and this charter shall be terminated upon the decision of the Executive Board.
 Cases for membership dismissal are as follows:

 - Acting in conflict with the MÜDEK charter,